 The only thing we require from the user is that he or she be familiar with the English language.
-The language as presented here is only the very first version, and we plan to extend it much further in the future.
+We still consider the language as presented here (version 0.10) to be in a premature state, and we plan to extend it much more in the future.
+A working demonstration of the SIMPLE editor and interpreter can be found at http://simple.iiia.csic.es.

 The rest of this paper is organized as follows: in Section 2 we give a short overview of previous work done in this field.
 Next, in Section 3 we explain the assumptions that we have made about the set-up of any MAS to which our language is applied.
 In Section 4 we describe the syntax rules of our language.
 Next, in Section 5 we explain how our interpreter parses text files written in our language and enforces its rules upon the agents.
-Then, in Section 6 we give two examples of protocols written in SIMPLE, and for which we have tested that they are successfully parsed and enforced by our interpreter.
-And finally, in Section 7 we describe the further extensions that we are planning to add to our language.
+Then, in Section 6 we give two examples of protocols written in SIMPLE, for which we have tested that they are successfully parsed and enforced by our interpreter.
+In Section 7 we make a comparison between the expressivity of SIMPLE and the expressivity of the existing Islander tool.
+And finally, in Section 8 we describe the further extensions that we are planning to add to our language.